Keto Diet App - Free Download Keto Diet App - Free Download

 If you've never made tahini dressing before, you're in for a treat!

-This deliciously creamy, flavour-packed keto dressing is popular in Mediterranean and Middle Eastern cuisines.
+This deliciously creamy, flavor-packed keto dressing is popular in Mediterranean and Middle Eastern cuisines.
 It's really simple and can be prepared in less than 5 minutes.
 It's nut-free, egg-free, dairy-free, nightshade-free, and it's a great way to add healthy fats to your diet.

-Flavour Options for Tahini Dressing
+Flavor Options for Tahini Dressing

-You can keep your tahini dressing plain and simple by using lemon and garlic like I did, or add your favourite herbs and spices.
+You can keep your tahini dressing plain and simple by using lemon and garlic like I did, or add your favorite herbs and spices.
 Here are some of my options and tips for substitutions:

 • To make Golden Tahini Dressing, add 1/2 tsp of turmeric powder, 1/2 tsp of cumin powder, 1/2 tsp of ground paprika and 1 tbsp of chopped cilantro.